 What of this cancer?
 This Dad killer, this Dusty killer?
 I pray about it.
 I pray for Jesus healing hands to rest upon the shoulders of those afflicted whom I know.
 I have even asked God if I could trade places with some of my friends, if I suspected they had it.
 When you love someone that much, you’ll give your life for them.
 I remember praying that prayer once for a girlfriend and minutes later almost choking on my lunch.
 It was as if God were testing me, saying, “Did you mean what you said?
 Never forget that I, Lord of all lords, King of all kings, can seize your life from you in an instant.”

-As I think of this latest friend, a Marine’s marine and Vietnam vet who now struggles with Agent Orange-induced cancer, I am 700 miles away powerless to help him.
+As I think of this latest friend, a Marine’s marine and Vietnam vet who now struggles with Agent Orange-induced cancer, I am 700 miles away, powerless to help him.
 Many days I have pondered tactics: “What other treatments should he consider?
 What other courses of action?
 “When should I go to see him?”
-I have beseeched the Lord on his behalf, but no miracle prayed for miracle has presented.
+I have beseeched the Lord on his behalf, but no prayed-for-miracle has presented.
 The only thought I have over and over is this: “The Lord often saves his bravest warriors for his toughest battles.”
 If you knew my friend, you’d know this fits him to a T. I have seen this with my father, with Dusty, with Aunt Jo Anne, with Dana and many, many others.
-Some, like my dear friend Marie, have beaten cancer, this scoundrel, this wrecker of lives at least three times.
+Some, like my dear friend Marie, have beaten cancer, this scoundrel, this wrecker of lives, at least three times.
 I have often wondered how she did it: Special DNA?
 Tough German stock?
-(Sorry P. C. zealots, you’ll find none your free speech suicide pills here.)
+(Sorry P. C. zealots, you’ll find none of your free speech suicide pills here.)
 Bravest warriors?
 Toughest battles?
 I think back to the story of David.
 David and Goliath which I reread again today.